CAIRNepal/academic-cv-template/README.md

    pdflatex main-cv.tex
    pdflatex main-cv.tex
    ```
-   Or use your preferred LaTeX editor (TeXShop, TeXworks, Overleaf, etc.)
+   Or use your preferred LaTeX editor (TeXShop, TeXworks, etc.)

+**Note:** For Overleaf users, simply upload the project as a ZIP file and compile directly in the browser.
+Overleaf handles the compilation process automatically.

 ## Template Structure